STupidProductions/HoI4-Syntax/README.md

 ## Credits

-This extension takes heavy inspiration from **Thomas Boby's [Paradox Syntax Highlighting](https://github.com/cwtools/paradox-syntax)**
+This extension takes heavy inspiration from **Thomas Boby's [Paradox Syntax Highlighting](https://github.com/cwtools/paradox-syntax)**, credit to him for being the reason I started making this.